-- ► To connect to an audio device from the Virtual KVM Client (VKC) or Active KVM Client (AKC): - 1.
-Connect the audio device to the remote client PC prior to launching the browser connection to the KXII.. - 2.
-Connect to the target from the Port Access page in KX II. - 3.
-Once connected, click the Audio icon in the toolbar.
+- To connect to an audio device from the Virtual KVM Client (VKC) or Active KVM Client (AKC): - 1.
+Connect the audio device to the remote client PC prior to launching the browser connection to the KX II 2.4.0 (and later).

+- 2. Connect to the target from the Port Access page. - 3.
+Once connected, click the Audio icon (1) in the toolbar.
 The Connect Audio Device dialog appears.
-The KX II then lists the available audio device connected to the remote client PC.
+A list of available audio device connected to the remote client PC is displayed.